DanielVenn/AI-Machine-Learning-Projects/README.md

 1. **Determine the segment(s) of customers our client should prioritize.**
 2. **What makes the customers buy?** For this, we used Feature Importance to determine the most important feature in whether or not a customer buys.
 As found in the 'Feature Importance' section, we find that the 'day' value is the most important feature, and the highest positive result rate occurs on the first and last days of the month.
 Therefore, it is important to focus on those days of the month for selling to customers.

+## **Project 3:** *Potential Talents*
+---
+- Description: Predict how fit the candidate is based on their available information.

+- In Progress